Polonnaruwa

 Sacred Buddhist Sites

-Considered the pinnacle of ancient Sinhalese sculpture, Gal Vihara features four magnificent Buddha statues carved from a single granite rock face.
+Considered the pinnacle of ancient Sinhalese sculpture, Gal Vihara features three magnificent Buddha statues carved from a single granite rock face.
 These 12th-century masterpieces represent the finest Buddhist art in Sri Lanka.

 - 14-meter reclining Buddha (largest in Gal Viharaya)